This Lamb Chop Recipe has been sponsored by the American Lamb Board. All thoughts and opinions expressed here are my own.

 There are three different cuts of lamb chops-

-- Rib Chop – recognized by a long, thin rib bone extending from the rich and tender lollipop of meat.
-They are best when cooked to medium-rare, or 130 degrees F. Rib chops are great for entertaining or as an appetizer as they don’t provide a large amount of meat and they can be quite expensive.
+- Rib Chop – Recognized by a long, thin rib bone extending from the rich and tender lollipop of meat.
+They are best when cooked to medium-rare, or 130 degrees F. Rib chops are great for entertaining or as an appetizer, as they don’t provide much meat and can be expensive.

-- Loin Chop (shown in this recipe) – the lamb equivalent to a porterhouse or T-bone steak, these chops are pretty darn adorable.
-Loin chops come with more meat than the rib chop and are less expensive.
-Some claim they are less flavorful – I’m not convinced.
-Also best-served medium rare (130 degrees F), but should be allowed to rest for at least 5 minutes before serving.
+- Loin Chop (shown in this recipe) – The lamb equivalent to a porterhouse or T-bone steak, lamb loin chops are pretty adorable.
+Loin chops come with more meat than rib chops and are less expensive.
+Some claim they are less flavorful, but I’m not convinced.
+Also, best-served medium rare (130 degrees F), they should be allowed to rest for at least 5 minutes before serving.

 Ingredients in Garlic Herb Lamb Chops